 </project>

-Key features:
+Main features:

-- Faster (build cache, parallel execution)
+- Faster (build cache, parallel execution).

-- Cleaner and more expressive syntax
+- Cleaner, more expressive syntax.

-- Compatible with Maven and other systems
+- Compatible with Maven and other systems.

-- Widely used in Android projects
+- Widely used in Android projects.

 plugins {